Leptospirosis in New Zealand

 Together, using the Leptosure resources, the farmer and veterinarian will:

-- Develop a comprehensive vaccination programme
+- Develop a comprehensive vaccination programme.
+See the

 - Assess the significance of each hazard